15 Weeks Pregnant

 Frequently Asked Questions

 Q: I felt something weird — was that a kick?
-A: Possibly!
-“Quickening” feels like flutters, bubbles, gas, popcorn.
-First-time moms usually 18-22 weeks.
-Trust the feeling, even if subtle [1].
+A: It very well could be!
+“Quickening” often feels like flutters, bubbles, gas, or popcorn popping.
+First-time moms usually feel it between 18 and 22 weeks.
+Trust the feeling, even if it seems subtle [1].

 Q: Round ligament pain vs. something serious — how to tell?
-A: Round ligament: brief, sharp, one-sided, lower belly/groin, with movement.
-Concerning: persistent, severe, with bleeding/fever/vomiting.
-When in doubt, call OB [2].
+A: Round ligament pain tends to be brief, sharp, one-sided, and felt in your lower belly or groin, often with movement.
+The concerning kind is persistent, severe, or accompanied by bleeding, fever, or vomiting.
+When in doubt, call your OB [2].

 Q: Can I sleep on my stomach?
-A: Yes, as long as comfortable.
-Avoid after week 20 (belly too big + vena cava compression).
-Side-sleeping (left preferred) is best as pregnancy advances [2].
+A: Yes, as long as it’s still comfortable.
+After about week 20, your belly will be too big and lying flat can compress your vena cava, so side-sleeping — ideally on your left — becomes the better choice as your pregnancy advances [2].

 For Dads